Skip to content

 According to PubMed, a study in PLoS One found that methylene blue is a partial substrate for P-glycoprotein, an efflux transporter in the intestinal wall, and that its absorption can shift depending on co-administered compounds that affect that transporter (Senarathna et al., 2016; PubMed).
 In plain terms, what you take alongside methylene blue can matter as much as the format you took it in.
 Chewing a gummy does create some pre-gastric exposure, but for oral methylene blue the practical difference between a well-made capsule and a well-made gummy is modest.
 We dig into the numbers in our analysis of how methylene blue bioavailability differs by format.
 The bigger lever for absorption is product purity and dose accuracy — both of which favor a clean capsule or a lab-tested liquid.

 It’s worth separating two ideas people often blur together: absorption and dose accuracy.
 Absorption is how much of the compound crosses into your bloodstream once it’s in your gut; dose accuracy is how reliably the label matches what’s actually in each serving.
 Format affects the first only modestly, but it can affect the second a lot.
 A capsule filled to a verified spec removes most of the guesswork on dose accuracy, so the small absorption differences between formats become almost irrelevant next to the certainty of taking a known quantity.
-That’s the practical case for capsules in the methylene blue gummies vs capsules debate — not that they absorb dramatically better, but that they pair clean absorption with a dose you can actually trust.
-When a product is third-party tested and ships with a current COA, you’re buying that certainty, which is the standard NooBlue holds its capsules and liquid to.
+That’s the practical case for any fixed, COA-verified format in the methylene blue gummies vs capsules debate — whether that’s a 5mg capsule or a lab-verified 10mg leuco gummy — not that one absorbs dramatically better, but that it pairs clean absorption with a dose you can actually trust.
+When a product is third-party tested and ships with a current COA, you’re buying that certainty, which is the standard NooBlue holds its capsules, liquid, and gummies to.

 Cost, Dosing Precision, and Who Each Format Suits Best

-On precision, capsules win decisively.
-A third-party tested, USP-grade capsule gives you a known quantity every time, which is what you want for a compound where dose-response matters.
-Best for capsules: consistent daily users, beginners who want a defined starting point, and anyone optimizing for cost and clean ingredients.
-Best for gummies: people who genuinely won’t swallow a pill and value taste and convenience enough to accept added sugar and a less exact dose.
-If you’re new to the compound entirely, NooBlue generally points first-timers toward capsules or the measured liquid — and you can compare all the routes in our guide to the best way to take methylene blue.
+On precision, every NooBlue format now gives you a verified number; they differ in granularity, so the verdict is about fit.
+Start with the gummies if you want the easiest daily ritual: a fixed 10mg, no water, no measuring, no blue mouth.
+Choose the capsules if you want the exact 5mg rung — the natural starting point for beginners who want to begin low and step up deliberately.
+Choose the 1% liquid if you want the finest drop-by-drop control at the lowest cost per milligram.
+If you’re brand new to the compound, the 5mg capsule or measured liquid remains the classic first rung before settling into a 10mg routine — and you can compare all the routes in our guide to the best way to take methylene blue.
 Whichever format you choose, insist on a verified COA and third-party testing; that single check separates a trustworthy NooBlue-grade product from the counterfeits flooding the category.
-Browse the NooBlue lineup to compare the capsules and the 1% liquid side by side before you decide.
+Browse the NooBlue lineup to compare the gummies, capsules, and 1% liquid side by side before you decide.

 Frequently Asked Questions